ChantalMP/RaDialog_v2/README.md

 tasks.
 By training with this dataset, our method achieves state-of-the-art clinical correctness in report generation and shows impressive abilities in interactive tasks such as correcting reports and answering questions, serving as a foundational step toward clinical dialog systems.

-## Getting Started with RaDialog-LLaVA
+## Getting Started with RaDialog-v2

 To test RaDialog and use it for inference, follow the instructions in our huggingface repository [here](https://huggingface.co/ChantalPellegrini/RaDialog-interactive-radiology-report-generation).